KostyaTretyak/ng-stack/projects/api-mock/README.md

 Create `SimpleService` class that implements `ApiMockService`.

-At minimum it must implement `getRoutes()` which creates an array whose items are collection routes to return or update.
+At minimum it must implement `getRoutes()` which returns an array whose items are collection routes to return or update.
 For example:

 ```ts
 import { ApiMockService, ApiMockDataCallback, ApiMockRootRoute } from '@ng-stack/api-mock';